 Since Jesus died on the Cross, God requires no one, including Jews, to offer blood sacrifices at the Jewish Temple because Jesus has shed His sinless blood on Calvary.
-The sinless blood of Jesus satisfies all the demands of God's justice and never needs to be offered again, Hebrews 10:10, 12, 14.
+The sinless blood of Jesus appeased God's wrath by making a satisfactory offering for sin while also satisfying all the demands of God's justice and therefore, never needs to be offered again - once for all - one sacrifice for sins forever, Hebrews 10:10, 12, 14.

 Scriptural Conclusions Based On

 There is no logical analogy between ancient cult prostitutes who worshiped the fertility goddess and modern homosexuals.